 Unlike most organisations that hire trainers to fulfil a “tick the box” exercise, these clients culled all other training to make way for budgets and give their people life skills beyond work.
 This to me was what leadership was about.
 Giving people skills to do the job then having them perform.
 I saw too many organisations do the exact opposite.
 Once their Emotional & Spiritual Intelligences had sparked, they became unstoppable.
 My question is wouldn’t every organization want that?

+The action of leading a group of people or an organisation.”
+That's how the Oxford Dictionary defines leadership.
+In simple words, leadership is about taking risks and challenging the status quo.
+Leaders motivate others to achieve something new and better.
 How to Choose a Good NLP Trainer?My journey to the field of NLP training took many years of learning from the school of hard knocks.
 I was a banker for 13 years, then migrated into the IT and HR industries.

 Proven Ways to Clear Yourself from Negative EmotionsNegative emotions reside in all of us and yet most people choose to ignore them.
 The usual response is “Me?
 Who me?”
 A level of denial that is driven by fear and makes sense for those who prefer to dig their head in the sand and let the world go by.
 NLP and Mental HealthI was chatting with a friend from Brisbane, who had called to find out how I was when I first heard the term ‘Covid fatigue’.
 He explained that it was about the physical and mental state of being on constant guard, since the start of 2020 when the pandemic broke out.
 Many cerebral people I know focus on so-called “smart” people, those who are able to whip out statistics, shedding light on situations.
 Move the conversation beyond to relationships and they are lost.